marositesUSC/heat_project/README.md

 ## 🚀 Quick Start
-Assuming you have a Raspberry Pi all set up...
+If you have a Raspberry Pi all set up, you can start here.
+Otherwise, start [here](docs/setup_instructions.MD).
 ### 1. Clone the repository

 ```bash